Farmingdale

 Pro tip: Always have your drum key!

 While it’s not required, some drummers use two drum keys when tuning drum heads so they can tune opposing sides of the head at the same time, giving them equal tension.
-Professional drum techs (the people who set up and maintain drum sets for professional level bands) sometimes employ a turntable, which allows them to rotate the drums easily as they adjust the drum’s tuning.
+Professional drum techs (the people who know how to tune a drum set and maintain one for professional level bands) sometimes employ a turntable, which allows them to rotate the drums easily as they adjust the drum’s tuning.

 The parts of a drum